cubiq/ComfyUI_Workflows/image_conditioning/README.md

 This workflow uses a conditioning image for IPAdapter and adds a Canny control net to further enhance the composition.

 For this example you need to download the [canny controlnet](https://huggingface.co/lllyasviel/ControlNet-v1-1/resolve/main/control_v11p_sd15_canny.pth) and place it under `ComfyUI/models/controlnet`.
-We use again the [dreamshaper](https://civitai.com/models/4384/dreamshaper) checkpoint.
+Alternatively you can use the [Controlnet extension](https://github.com/Fannovel16/comfyui_controlnet_aux) that should take care of downloading all the missing models.

 ## [Timestepping a Style model](./experiments/timestepping_style_model.json)